 This is the hottest programming language today and if you have time to learn only one language, it must be Python.
 This is the most taught, most learnt, most sought after skill among developers.
 It is a simple language to learn, but let the simplicity not deceive you into thinking that it is not useful.
 From academicians, to authors, to trainers, to software developing teams, everybody is interested in Python.
 You may well ask, why?
 Because this language is used for web applications, scientific and mathematical applications, business applications, education, desktop GUIs, software development, artificial intelligence, machine learning, data analytics, and many more.
 There are opportunities to do freelancing work also with knowledge of this programming language.

 There are many courses on Coursera, Udacity, Udemy and online tutorials.
 Besides a number of books can be used or self study.
-One such book is Programming in Python 3: A Complete Introduction To Python Language, available from Amazon.
+One such book is Programming in Python 3: A Complete Introduction To Python Language.

 Mobile devices have become the default device for consuming content on the Internet.
 Whether it is videos, movies, online gaming, online education, services such as ticket booking, cab-services, etc, the demand for mobile devices continues to increase exponentially.
 And on mobile devices, Android rules.
 If you are thinking about mobile development than Kotlin is the language to learn.
 Kotlin combines features of Java object-oriented programming and functional programming.
 And since this language has the support of Google, you can be sure it is going to dominate the mobile platform.